Skip to main contentScroll Top

 vista lookout point koh mak

-Before heading to Laem Son beach, we stopped grab a coffee at Vista Lookout Point...just to start the day off with a bang!
+Before heading to Laem Son beach, we stopped for a coffee at Vista Lookout Point , to start the busy day off right!

 Next, we headed towards Laem Son, taking a slightly different route, mostly sandy and winding through coconut palms – I absolutely loved it.
 As planned, we boarded a small local boat to spend some time on Deer Island.